Ravi205556/ecommerce/README.md

 # Fashion-store

-Hello all, I am J Ravi Kishore Reddy .
+Hello all, I am T Sonika Reddy .
 This is our project submission for Future ready talent Internship.

 #### Industry: